 Gillian Wilde

-Tell us about your practice and the works in the exhibition
+Tell us about your practice and approach to your art

 My art practice has evolved over the recent decade from a focus on water-colour technique with some collage elements, to using a wide range of collage materials with details added in water-colour.